wichopy/ansible-playbook-bootstrap-mac/README.md

 ```

 #### Behind the scenes
+First, `make install` checks if pip is configured.
+If not, it downloads the installer from the official repository.

+Next, the script installs ansible as a Python module.

+After that, the following roles are installed from ansible-galaxy:
+* [elliotweiser.osx-command-line-tools][link-galaxy-clt]
+* [martianplatypus.python_mac][link-galaxy-python3]

-First, `make install` will check if pip is required.
-If so, it downloads the installer from the official repository.
-Once pip is setup, the script will continue to install ansible.
-Next, the script will install roles two roles from ansible-galaxy: [elliotweiser.osx-command-line-tools][link-galaxy-clt] and [martianplatypus.python_mac][link-galaxy-python3].
-After installing these roles locally, OS X Command Line Tools, Homebrew and Python 3 will be installed on your Mac.
+Once the playbook requirements are met, the script will proceed to install OS X Command Line Tools, Homebrew and Python 3 on your Mac.

+Each step can be executed separately.
+See the Makefile options for more details.

  [badge-license]: https://img.shields.io/github/license/martianplatypus/ansible-playbook-bootstrap-mac
  [badge-travis]: https://img.shields.io/travis/com/martianplatypus/ansible-playbook-bootstrap-mac